marcos-abreu/monaco/docs/monaco-views.md

 Adding Complex Subviews
 ----

-When a subview is complex enough to have its own behaviour (needs their own view classes), we can still use **monaco-views** to manage them.
+When a subview is complex enough to have its own behaviour (needs their own view class), we can accomplish this using the `viewClass` property.

     var app = new Monaco.Application('mobile');

-    app.add(‘ProfileFriends’, Monaco.View.extend({
+    app.add('ProfileFriends', Monaco.View.extend({
         // logic from the profile views class
     }));